sensei-hacker/inavwiki/Navigation-modes.md

 Altitude, as calculated by INAV's position estimator, is recorded to BLACKBOX as navPos[2].

 ### a) Using ALTHOLD with a multicopter (mc):
+Using ALTHOLD with a multicopter, you need a barometer.

 Activate AIRMODE to keep the copter stable in fast descent - now you can do the whole flight in altitude hold - from take-off to landing.

 Climb rate in ALTHOLD mode:
+Throttle input indicates climb or sink up to a predetermined maximum rate (see CLI variables).
 "set nav_max_climb_rate = 500" and "set nav_manual_climb_rate = 200" define the maximum climb and decent rate in autonomous/manual flight modes.
 The neutral position of the throttle stick to hold current altitude is defined by
 - “set nav_use_midthr_for_althold=ON”: use mid position of throttle stick as neutral.
 By default the mid position value is typically 1500us as set in the "Receiver" tab.